yorak/VeRyPy/README.md

 If you find VeRyPy useful in your research and use it to produce results for your publications please consider citing it as:

 > Rasku, J., Kärkkäinen, T., & Musliu, N. (2019).
-Meta-Survey and Implementations of Classical Capacitated Vehicle Routing Heuristics with Reproduced Results. *In Toward Automatic Customization of Vehicle Routing Systems*.
+Meta-Survey and Implementations of Classical Capacitated Vehicle Routing Heuristics with Reproduced Results.
+In J. Rasku, *Toward Automatic Customization of Vehicle Routing Systems* (pp. 133-260).
 JYU Dissertations 113, University of Jyväskylä, Finland.

 ## Quick Start